abiraja2004/DAT-NYC-28/README.md

     * [IMDb: robots.txt](http://www.imdb.com/robots.txt)
     * [Example web page](data/example.html)
     * [IMDb: The Shawshank Redemption](http://www.imdb.com/title/tt0111161/)

-**Homework:**
-* Your project question and dataset is due on Wednesday.
-* **Optional:** Complete the homework exercise listed in the [web scraping code](code/07_web_scraping.py).
-It will take the place of any one homework you miss, past or future!
-* If you're not using Anaconda, [install the IPython Notebook](http://ipython.org/install.html) using `pip`.
-(The IPython Notebook comes with Anaconda.)
-* If you're not using Anaconda, [install Seaborn](http://stanford.edu/~mwaskom/software/seaborn/installing.html) using `pip`.
-If you're using Anaconda, install Seaborn by running `conda install seaborn` at the command line.
-* Watch this brief introduction to [scikit-learn and the IPython Notebook](https://www.youtube.com/watch?v=IsXXlYVBt1M) (15 minutes), and try to follow along with the Notebook introduction on your own computer.
-* Read Kevin's [introduction to reproducibility](http://www.dataschool.io/reproducibility-is-not-just-for-researchers/), read Jeff Leek's [guide to creating a reproducible analysis](https://github.com/jtleek/datasharing), and watch this related [Colbert Report video](http://thecolbertreport.cc.com/videos/dcyvro/austerity-s-spreadsheet-error) (8 minutes).

 **API Resources:**
 * [Mashape](https://www.mashape.com/explore) and [Apigee](https://apigee.com/providers) allow you to explore tons of different APIs.
 Alternatively, a [Python API wrapper](http://www.pythonforbeginners.com/api/list-of-python-apis) is available for many popular APIs.